Nomadic Journey Through Mongolia's Altai Mountains

 Physical: You must be reasonably physically fit, but this experience doesn't require you to be a marathoner or weightlifter.
 It's more about your ability to handle cold weather and harsh conditions.
 Most anyone can walk 10–15 miles in a day, with the right mindset.
 We do take lots of breaks.
 If you are tenacious, able to handle long days, can sleep in a yurt, use an outside bathroom, and have a great mental attitude, this experience is for you.
 And remember, there is always the option to "hitch a ride" for some of the migration!

-Accommodations: In Ulaanbaatar (first night and last two nights), we are at a 4-star hotel with all the amenities you would expect: beautiful rooms, en-suite bathrooms, Wi-Fi.
+Accommodations: In Ulaanbaatar (first night and last two nights), we are at a 5-star hotel with all the amenities you would expect: beautiful rooms, en-suite bathrooms, Wi-Fi.

-With our nomad family and on the migration, we sleep on beds in heated ger tents (see photos below).
+On the migration, we sleep on beds in heated ger tents (see photos below).
 One tent for gents, one tent for ladies.
+You will need a 0 degree F sleeping bag, bring your own or we can rent one for you.
 Separate, camp-style outdoor toilet facility in a private, stand-up tent (see photo below).
 No showers, but you will have the ability to wash and freshen up each day.
 We'll have a generator on hand so we can charge up our camera batteries and laptops.

 In Ulgii, we are in a 2-star hotel (it's the only hotel!).
 The rooms are clean and heated, the beds twin beds.
+We bring our own chef.
 There is Wi-Fi, hot showers, and en-suite facilities.

 Food: 4-star and 5-star restaurants in Ulaanbaatar, with a choice of local and internationally-known foods.
 With our nomad family, on the migration, and at our hotel in Ulgii, we have our own private chefs along, and they will cook food you know and like in the traditional Mongolian ways.
 Beef, chicken, lamb, pastas, vegetables are all featured.
 We can accommodate food allergies and most any dietary requirements throughout the workshop in all locations, no problem.